simonen/obsidian/LINUX 1/FILES AND DIRECTORIES/Linux Directory Structure.md

 bash-4.2#
 ```

-When chrooting the root directory, it does so without the pseudo filesystems like procfs, sysfs...
+When chrooting the root directory, it does so without the pseudo filesystems like `procfs`, sysfs...

-For example: as lsblk command reads the sysfs filesystem and udev db to gather information about block devices, the /sys directory must be mounted in the chroot env.
+For example: as `lsblk` command reads the `sysfs` filesystem and `udev db` to gather information about block devices, the `/sys` directory must be mounted in the chroot env.
 When using a SystemRescue disk which comes with pseudo filesystems, this can be achieved by binding them to the chroot env.

 ``` bash